ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 2. Do they all come from the same region?

 ### Exercise 2: Visualize a tree using iTOL
-iTOL is an online tool for visualizing phylogenies and related metadata.
+[iTOL](https://itol.embl.de) is an online tool for visualizing phylogenies and related metadata.
 The tool is free to use, but for saving your annotations, paied subscription has been introduced a few years ago.
-However, the tool is frequently used for publication ready phylogenetic trees.
+The tool is frequently used for publication ready phylogenetic trees.
->Download the required files from EVA or using:
+>If you don't have them available yet, download the required files from EVA or via command line using:
 > ```sh
 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/data/ML_iqtree.treefile.nwk
 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/metadata/metadata.tsv